Blog – Posted on Friday, Mar 01

 Abercrombie is one of epic and dark fantasies’ most prominent contributors, so it’s no wonder he has a significant place in the grimdark canon.
 The Blade Itself certainly takes the cake in terms of violence, with just about every character performing terrible acts throughout the story: from creative methods of torture to familial abuse, this novel is not for the faint of heart.
 But don’t worry, all that violence comes not at the loss of characterization!
 On the contrary, Abercrombie makes what would otherwise be unbearably brutal into something compulsively readable with the profound, storied depictions of his characters and why they do what they do.

-9. Acacia: The War With the Mein by David Anthony Durham
+10. Acacia: The War with the Mein by David Anthony Durham

 Acacia is another iconic fantasy series with grimdark overtones.
 It begins with The War With the Mein, in which the ruler of Acacia is killed by an assassin from a race called “the Mein.”
 His four children then assume control to keep their father’s perfect empire from falling apart — only to find that it’s not so perfect after all.
 Their previously innocent perceptions of Acacia shatter as they learn the true cost of maintaining their family’s power, and wrestle with their father’s legacy while attempting to forge their own.
 Like Donaldson in Lord Foul’s Bane, Durham does a particularly skillful job of overturning fantasy conventions here, to surprise and unnerve even the most jaded fantasy reader.